rohanrobinson/trackYourHealth/README.md

 # Accountable

-## Track and Improve Your Health
+## Track your Symptoms.
+Have Peace of Mind.

-## Take your Well-being to new heights by managing your symptoms and increasing your fitness
+## Accountable helps you and your provider focus on what matters.